mlabs-haskell/MinAuth/minauth-plugins/minauth-verified-zkdocument-plugin/README.md

 The plugin allows to use zk cryptographically secure proofs of claims on the zk-documents to be used as a source of authentication.

+## Important info

+- The documentation below became a bit outdated.
+- An initial inquiry into the possible implementation of zk-circuits made it apparent that supporting multi-subject credentials will make it much more complex and difficult.
+Such cases will mostly not concern MinAuth and web authorization so in the first version it will be assumed that a credential only have one subject and it will be represented by a MINA public key, as opposed to some more involved identifiers.

 ## Simplified conceptual overview

 Plugin allows to assume one of roles: verifier, holder(prover), issuer.